pbl0/pablo-blog/_posts/rrpablobot.md

 ---
 title: '@rrpablotbot'
 excerpt: "This time I bring a telegram bot which will scrape the web version of the game and retrieve useful data.
-If you happen to also play Rival Regions and want to try my bot just talk to it and send a link of the game.
-You can also add it to groups!"
+If you happen to also play Rival Regions and want to try my bot..."
 coverImage: '/assets/blog/rrpablobot/cover.jpg'
 date: '2022-04-10T14:25:07.322Z'
 author: